fkie/catkin_lint/gh-pages/docs/index.md

 ## Running

 If **catkin_lint** is invoked with one or more paths as parameters, it searches for packages recursively and checks all of them.
+Subfolders which contain a `CATKIN_IGNORE` marker file will be skipped.
 For a more detailed list of available command line arguments and configuration options, see the [Usage section](usage.md) of this manual.